All ORY technology is built cloud native and follows 12factor.net principles.

 12 Factor Concepts

-The following is a collection of core concepts to ORY's technological ideology.
+The following is a collection of core concepts to ORY's technological philosophy.
 They are summaries of the 12factor principles written by Adam Wiggins.

 Codebase: One codebase tracked in revision control, many deploys